Tonga national rugby sevens team: World Rugby Sevens Series

+Challenger Series

+Tonga have participated in the World Rugby Sevens Challenger Series, the competition to gain promotion to the World Rugby Sevens Series.
+They finished 6th in 2020 and 7th in 2022, failing to gain promotion.

+Tonga finished first in the 2023 Challenger Series, thereby gaining entry to the London Sevens core team qualifier for the 2023–24 season.
+They also competed in the 2024 Challenger Series; the first round was held in Dubai where they finished sixth.
+They ended the Challenger Series in seventh place overall.

 Tournament history

 Rugby World Cup Sevens

 Tonga's first appearance was at the 1993 Rugby World Cup Sevens held in Scotland.
 They finished at the top of their pool and progressed to the finals with four wins and a loss to the hosts.
 The quarter finals were another round robin with teams split into two pools.
 Tonga lost all their games and finished in seventh place overall.

 The 1997 Rugby World Cup Sevens was held in the mecca of sevens rugby Hong Kong.
 The tournament was played over three days.
 Day 1 and 2 had a total of eight pools with three teams per pool.
 Teams were seeded at the end of Day 1 and assigned to their various pools for Day 2.
 Tonga had a win against Japan and a loss to New Zealand.

 Tonga's pool on Day 2 was a repeat of Day 1 with Japan and New Zealand being pooled together with them.
 Day 2 yielded the same results as the previous day.
-They were placed in the Plate quarter-finals and recorded wins against Wales, the Cook Islands and the hosts, Hong Kong to win the Plate and finish in ninth place.
+They were placed in the Plate quarterfinals and recorded wins against Wales, the Cook Islands and the hosts, Hong Kong to win the Plate and finish in ninth place.

 The 2001 Rugby World Cup Sevens was held in Argentina.
 Tonga did not qualify.

 Hong Kong hosted the Sevens World Cup in 2005 for a second time.
-Tonga finished at the bottom of their pool and ended up in the Bowl quarter-finals where they defeated Chinese Taipei 28 – 19.
+Tonga finished at the bottom of their pool and ended up in the Bowl quarterfinals where they defeated Chinese Taipei 28 – 19.
 They lost to Canada in the semi-finals 7 – 0 and finished in their lowest rankings at a World Cup in 19th place.